cedricziel/flysystem-gcs/README.md

 ## Demo

-There's [demo project](https://github.com/cedricziel/flysystem-gcs-demo) that shows simple operations in a file system manager.
+There's [a demo project](https://github.com/cedricziel/flysystem-gcs-demo) that shows simple operations in a file system manager.

 ## Development